 Matching Contributions.
 Although not required to do so, many employer plans offer matching contributions—in other words, a dollar for every dollar you save, up to a preset limit (which might be a dollar threshold or a percentage).
 IRS rules require that all matched funds reside in a pretax account.

 Automatic Features.
 A growing number of plans offer one or more automatic features that require no action from the participant.
 An increasingly common feature is automatic enrollment, where employees are enrolled at a preset contribution rate and are also automatically enrolled into a preselected investment fund.
+The default investment will likely be a lifecycle fund, a balanced fund or a managed account, which the federal government has approved as acceptable choices.

 Who Regulates Retirement Plans?